Laura Barnes MSN, FNP-C and

 Adult Third Culture Kid

 I am a global child myself.
-As an American, I was submerged in public school in France at the age of 8.
-I grew up in the French West African countries of Burkina Faso and Cote d’Ivoire, returning to the United States for university in 1995.
+As an American, I grew up in the French West African countries of Burkina Faso and Cote d’Ivoire, returning to the United States for university in 1995.
 I’m as comfortable visiting with friends on a mat under a mango tree as I am having coffee at Starbucks. (though Mugg and Bean may be more my style)

 As a wife and mother, I have cared for my family and others in seven countries (United States, Colombia, Canada, Russia, Nigeria, Ghana, and Malawi) across four continents.
-While my husband is as American as can be, our boys were both adopted from Colombia and truly identify with the quote on the home page.
+While my husband is as American as can be, our boys were both adopted from Colombia and truly identify as growing up between worlds.

 Family Nurse Practitioner